 - D. Department Travel Card: Charge card contracted by the state of Texas that may be used to purchase airfare, lodging, rental car, registration fees, and other centrally billed travel expenses for authorized university travel.
 Department Travel Cards are issued in the name of the department, which maintains possession of the card, and billed to the university.
-Transactions are charged to the department's local cost center. - E. Expense Report: The document in Concur that is used to document all travel expenses and request reimbursement for any out-of-pocket travel expenses after the trip. - F. Foreign Travel: Travel to or from all countries outside the United States, Canada, Mexico, and the U.S. territories and possessions. - G. Individual Travel Card: Charge card contracted by the state of Texas that may be used to purchase airfare, lodging, rental car, registration fees, meals for the traveler, and other travel-related expenses for authorized university travel.
+Transactions are charged to the department's local cost center. - E. Expense Report: The document in Concur that is used to document all travel expenses and request reimbursement for any out-of-pocket travel expenses after the trip. - F. Export Controls and Travel Embargo Form: The form that must be completed for all travel outside the United States and the U.S. territories and possessions, which documents the travel destination and any restricted items or information that the employee intends to take on the trip.
+The form must be attached to the applicable Concur Travel Request. - G. Foreign Travel: Travel to or from all countries outside the United States, Canada, Mexico, and the U.S. territories and possessions. - H. Individual Travel Card: Charge card contracted by the state of Texas that may be used to purchase airfare, lodging, rental car, registration fees, meals for the traveler, and other travel-related expenses for authorized university travel.
 Individual Travel Cards are only issued to university employees.
 They are issued in the name of the employee, which maintains possession of the card, and billed to the university.
-Transactions are charged to the department's local cost center. - H. International Travel Export Control Form: The form that must be completed for all travel outside the United States and the U.S. territories and possessions, which documents the travel destination and any restricted items or information that the employee intends to take on the trip.
-The form must be attached to the applicable Concur Travel Request. - I. Local Funds: Funds collected at the university for goods or services, provided by non-state grants or contracts, or provided by donors, as opposed to funds appropriated by the Texas Legislature in the General Appropriations Act. - J. Lodging: A commercial lodging establishment such as a motel, hotel, inn, apartment, house or similar establishment that provides lodging to the public for pay.
+Transactions are charged to the department's local cost center. - I. Local Funds: Funds collected at the university for goods or services, provided by non-state grants or contracts, or provided by donors, as opposed to funds appropriated by the Texas Legislature in the General Appropriations Act. - J. Lodging: A commercial lodging establishment such as a motel, hotel, inn, apartment, house or similar establishment that provides lodging to the public for pay.
 This includes lodging provided by a governmental entity on property controlled by that entity, a religious organization on property controlled by that organization, or a private educational institution on property controlled by that institution (Texas Government Code § 660.002).